 Jonathan Haidt's Home Page

-For 16 years I was a Professor in the fabulous Department of Psychology at the University of Virginia.
-But in 2011 I moved to the NYU-Stern School of Business.
-Stern has offered me the opportunity to build a new program looking at complex social systems.
-I'm working with economists and other social scientists to figure out how to apply moral psychology to make businesses, non-profits, cities, and other systems work more efficiently and ethically, without having to teach ethics to anyone.
+In 2011 I moved to the NYU-Stern School of Business, where I am a professor in the Business and Society Program.
+Stern has offered me the opportunity to test and apply my research on moral psychology.
+I'm working with economists and other social scientists to figure out how to make businesses, non-profits, cities, and other systems work more efficiently and ethically by doing ethical systems design

 To live virtuously as individuals and as societies, we must understand how our minds are built (see ch.
 1 of The Happiness Hypothesis, and Part I of The Righteous Mind).
 We must find ways to overcome our natural self-righteousness (see ch.
 4 of HH, or part II of RM).
 We must respect and even learn from those whose morality differs from our own (see this talk on politics, or this essay on religion).

 To read about the controversy over partisanship in the social sciences, click here